Dodan's Notebook

 More details on allowing unsigned plugins can be found here.

-sudo systemctl restart grafana-serverMake sure you sign the plugin before you publish or turn off the development mode.
+Restart Grafana to see your changessudo systemctl restart grafana-serverMake sure you sign the plugin before you publish or turn off the development mode.